Swotfabs/rotation-cfg-generator/README.md

             // True denotes a command that has no value and will either exist or not exist "default": true
+        },

+        // There are some commands which are run before a rotation starts,
+        // these are donated by the server-command variable being true.
+        "sv_hostname":
+        {
+            "server-command": true,

+            // This denotes whether set has to precede the command "requires-set": true,
+            "string": "set sv_hostname \"{}\"",
+            "default": "^4/^5/ ^7Resurgence RTV^4/RTM"
+        },
+        "g_hidehudfromspecs":
+        {
+            "server-command": true,
+            "requires-set": true,
+            "string": "set g_hidehudfromspecs \"{}\"",
+            "default": 1
+        },
+        "g_password":
+        {
+            "server-command": true,
+            "requires-set": true,
+            "string": "set g_password \"{}\"",
+            "default": "none"
         }
     },
     // This holds the different rotation profiles, each profile will be a rotation the server can be set to